rfrht/SignalSurge/others/testing.md

 If you have any further questions, get in touch or file an issue.

-Yea, you should have bought that 300 EUR filter ;-)
+Yea, it would be just easier if you bought that 300 EUR filter ;-)